Skip To Content

 Technology

 The Occupational Therapy Doctorate curriculum is delivered primarily in person; however, some online courses are required.
-Students admitted into the program must be proficient in using a personal computer, including but not limited to sending and receiving email, using data and word processing software (primarily Microsoft Office software), using the Internet, and navigating the Cedar Crest College and other websites.
+Students admitted into the program must be proficient in using a personal computer, including but not limited to sending and receiving email, using data and word processing software (primarily Microsoft Office software), using the Internet, and navigating Cedar Crest College and other websites.

 Students in the OTD Program must have consistent and reliable access to computers, printers, and the Internet.